 - A. Membrane Manufacturer: Company specializing in manufacturing fully reinforced cold fluid applied liquid resin waterproofing membrane systems with a minimum of ten (10) years of documented applications in the United States.
-Membrane Manufacturer shall submit the following certifications for review: - B. Substrates and conditions are acceptable for purpose of providing specified warranty. - Materials supplied shall meet the specified requirements. - D. Applicator: Company specializing in performing the work of this section with (3) years documented experience and approved by system manufacturer for warranted membrane installation.
+Membrane Manufacturer shall submit the following certifications for review: - B. Substrates and conditions are acceptable for purpose of providing specified warranty. - C. Materials supplied shall meet the specified requirements. - D. Applicator: Company specializing in performing the work of this section with (3) years documented experience and approved by system manufacturer for warranted membrane installation.
 Applicator shall submit the following certification for review: - 1.
 Applicator shall submit documentation from the membrane manufacturer to verify contractor's status as an approved applicator for warranted installations. - E. Evaluate moisture content of cementitious substrate materials.
-Contractor shall determine substrate moisture content throughout the work and record with Daily Inspection Reports or other form of reporting acceptable to the Owner or designated Representative, and Membrane Manufacturer. - F. Evaluate surface moisture content by means of a Tramex Concrete Moisture Encounter Meter.
-A surface moisture content of < 6% is required to allow for proper primer penetration into the substrate. - G. Bubbling, or pinholes within the primer indicates excessive moisture content within the substrate.
-Blistering of membrane may result from excessive substrate moisture.
-Primer application during late afternoon/early evening will reduce vapor pressure within the substrate and may alleviate these conditions. - H. Continued bubbling or pinholes indicates excessive moisture content that requires more substantial measures.
-Evaluate substrate moisture content by means of relative humidity (RH) probes in accordance with ASTM F2170.
-Relative moisture content of 75% or greater indicates the need for more extensive substrate priming and sealing.
-Contact Membrane Manufacturer for recommendations. - I. Random tests to determine tensile bond strength of membrane to substrate shall be conducted by the Contractor at the job site using an Elcometer Adhesion Tester Model 106 or similar device, or by the performance of a manual pull test.
+Contractor shall determine substrate moisture content each day when either priming or resin installation is being performed and record with Daily Inspection Reports or other form of reporting acceptable to the Owner or designated Representative, and Membrane Manufacturer. - F. Evaluate surface moisture content by means of a Tramex Concrete Moisture Encounter Meter.
+A surface moisture content of < 5% is required to allow for proper primer penetration into the substrate. - G. Random tests to determine tensile bond strength of membrane to substrate shall be conducted by the Contractor at the job site using an Elcometer Adhesion Tester Model 106 or similar device, or by the performance of a manual pull test.
 Contractor shall perform tests at the beginning of the Work, and at intervals as required to assure specified adhesion with a minimum of three (3) tests per 5000 square feet.
 Smaller areas shall receive a minimum of three (3) tests.
 Test results shall be submitted to the Owner or his designated Representative and the Membrane Manufacturer.
 Contractor shall immediately notify the Owner or his designated Representative and Membrane Manufacturer in the event bond test results are below specified values.

-- Adequate surface preparation will be indicated by tensile bond strength of membrane to substrate greater than or equal to 116 psi (0.8 N/mm2), as determined by use of an adhesion tester. - Adequate surface preparation will be indicated by 135? peel bond strength of membrane to substrate such that cohesive failure of substrate or membrane occurs before adhesive failure of membrane/substrate interface. - 3.
+- Adequate surface preparation will be indicated by tensile bond strength of membrane to substrate greater than or equal to 150 psi (1.5 N/mm2), as determined by use of an adhesion tester. - 2.
+Adequate surface preparation will be indicated by 135° peel bond strength of membrane to substrate such that cohesive failure of substrate or membrane occurs before adhesive failure of membrane/substrate interface. - 3.
 In the event the bond strengths are less than the minimum specified, additional substrate preparation is required.
-Repeat testing to verify suitability of substrate preparation. - J. Monitor quantities of installed materials.
+Repeat testing to verify suitability of substrate preparation. - H. Monitor quantities of installed materials.
 Monitor application of resin mixture, reinforcing fleece and flashing.
-Perform Work in accordance with manufacturer's instructions. - K. Mock-up areas shall be used to determine required methods and tools to obtain degree of substrate preparation required by the membrane manufacturer.
+Perform Work in accordance with manufacturer's instructions. - I. Mock-up areas shall be used to determine required methods and tools to obtain degree of substrate preparation required by the membrane manufacturer.
 Conduct tests as required to verify that substrate preparation meets specified requirements.
 Tests shall include, but are not limited to, tensile bond strength and moisture content of substrate. - 1.
-Prepare and clean a three (3) foot by three (3) foot area of each substrate material type. - 2.
-Submit findings in writing to Owner or his designated Representative and Membrane Manufacturer. - Mock-up areas shall be maintained for quality control for the entire project.
+Prepare and clean a three (3) foot by three (3) foot area of each substrate material type. - Submit findings in writing to Owner or his designated Representative and Membrane Manufacturer. - Mock-up areas shall be maintained for quality control for the entire project.